hanfried/hanfried-bookmarks/README.md

         -   A better approach: a good contract, constrained access and a thorough audit trail
     6. The un-patchable system
         -   When a system cannot be patched due to it needing to remain operational 24/7.
-        -   A better approach: design for 'easy' maintenance, little and often
+        -   A better approach: design for &rsquo;easy&rsquo; maintenance, little and often
 -   <https://www.ncsc.gov.uk/blog-post/protect-your-management-interfaces>
     1. Protecting devices used for administration
         -   Ensure privileged users carry out their administrative duties in a ‘clean’ (more trusted)